jfree/jfreechart/README.md

 -------

 ##### Version 1.5.1 (not yet released)
+- modify buffer in ChartPanel to handle high DPI displays (bug #170);
 - added Catalan translations (PR #117);
 - fix for LayeredBarRenderer (bug #169);
 - migrated to JUnit 5.